EmergentRealms/emergentrealms.github.io/blog/2024-06-15-planting-the-first-cobblestone.md

 - Early Vitals bars that punished careless sprinting with comedic “collapse from exhaustion” animations.
 - A curious NPC wandering the street, ready to be poked, prodded, and inevitably broken by curious testers.

-Every playtest revealed unexpected edge cases (“Yes, sweetie, you *did* find a way to escape the map.”), but that chaos pushed the design forward faster than any spec sheet could.
+Every playtest revealed unexpected edge cases (“Yes, son, you *did* find a way to escape the map.”), but that chaos pushed the design forward faster than any spec sheet could.

 ## Procedural Streets, Personal Stories